Can LLMs Identify Tax Abuse?

 \subsection{Step-Cloze Task}

-We test LLMs' abilities to fill in partially specified strategies, so as to meet the goals.
+An automated approach to finding tax strategies must be able to fill in a strategy's details.
+So, we test LLMs' abilities to fill in partially specified strategies, so as to meet the goals.
 In the 0-shot version of this task, the single prompt consists of the authorities, background, and goals, plus the strategy steps with one of the steps replaced with ‘‘[BLANK]", with the instructions ‘‘Come up with a strategy step that would replace [BLANK] and would meet the goals, given the authorities, background facts, and other steps."
 (In this task, we never include the analyses, which refer to the strategy steps.)

 Unlike the already-described tasks, which ask LLMs for Yes/No answers, there are varying degrees of similarity between possible strategy steps.
 Thus, we use a 0-to-3 grading rubric: 3 for answers semantically identical to the blanked-out step, 2 for answers leaving out or adding some important detail, 1 for answers differing in fundamental respects, and 0 for answers with no semantic overlap.
 We developed a prompt that details this grading rubric, with several examples; this prompt is on GitHub.
 We had both a human domain expert and o1 use this rubric to grade a held-out split of responses from claude-3.5.
 We found a Spearman's $\rho$ of 0.89 between o1 and the human grades, suggesting that this automatic grading is reliable.
 We use o3 and this rubric to do the grading for all step-cloze results.